-Guided by Barkevius Frumpymelon, who revealed he was returning to his childhood home, the group navigated toward a district known for its diverse and often illicit clientele.
+Guided by Barkevius Frumpymelon, who was returning to his childhood home, the group navigated toward a district known for its diverse and often illicit clientele.
+For Muddy Mittens, the trek had personal stakes; his only clue to his missing father was a fine pocket watch gifted by the Frumpymelon Docks & Loading Company, and he sought to uncover the truth of his lineage within the city's industrial heart.
 Their path took them past the monumental Capital Building, the seat of the Europan Council of Merchants.
 There, they witnessed the growing unrest of the populace firsthand as a massive protest choked the streets.
-The workers and laborers of the city voiced their disdain for the wealthy council members—specifically figures like Lord Harrison Blackwood and Sir Reginald Sterling—whose control over trade and the Guild of Unions had pushed the working class to a breaking point.
+The workers and laborers of the city voiced their disdain for the wealthy council members—specifically figures like Lord Harrison Blackwood, Isadora Nightingale and Sir Reginald Sterling—whose control over trade and the Guild of Unions had pushed the working class to a breaking point.

-As the group shared a drink and Barkevius provided a briefing on the city's power structures—including the influence of the Clocktower Syndicate and the Iron Fist—the atmosphere of the city reached a violent tipping point.
-The peaceful protest outside curdled into a riot.
+As the group shared a drink and Barkevius provided a briefing on the city's power structures—including the influence of The Nightinggales, the Clocktower Syndicate and the Iron Fist—the atmosphere of the city outside reached a violent tipping point.
 Shouted demands were replaced by the sounds of shattering glass, the crack of arcane discharges, and the distinct report of gunfire.

 Rushing outside to investigate the escalating chaos, the party witnessed a force of darkly armored elite guards known as the Nightingales moving to corral the dissenters.
-This secret police force, commanded by Captain Isadora Nightingale, utilized excessive and brutal violence to suppress the crowd.
-The tension broke entirely when the party observed a Nightingale preparation to publicly execute an unarmed woman who appeared to be a mere protester.
-Refusing to stand by while an innocent was murdered, the party intervened, initiating a bloody skirmish in the streets.
+This “open-secret” police force, commanded by Captain Isadora Nightingale, utilized excessive and brutal violence to suppress the crowd.
+The tension broke entirely when the party observed a Nightingale preparation to publicly execute an unarmed woman in the street — not arrest her, not detain her, but kill her in front of her neighbors as a demonstration.
+Mozaddha did not deliberate.
+He incited, the party followed, and a bloody skirmish erupted in the cobblestones outside the Iron Horse Inn.

 • campaigns/apocalyptica_arcanum_ii/apocalyptica_arcanum_ii_narrative_recaps/chapter_5.txt